AlibabaCloudDocs/sddp/intl.en-US/User Guide/Sensitive data discovery/Manage scan tasks.md

 DSC allows you to manage scan tasks that scan your data stored in Object Storage Service \(OSS\), ApsaraDB RDS, DRDS, PolarDB, Tablestore, self-managed databases hosted on Elastic Compute Service \(ECS\) instances, and MaxCompute.

 After you authorize DSC to access specific data assets, DSC automatically creates and runs scan tasks for these data assets to detect sensitive data.
 By default, the **automatic scan** feature is enabled for scan tasks that are created by DSC.
 This feature allows DSC to run a full scan on authorized data assets and then scan the data that is newly written to or modified in these data assets at intervals of 4 hours.
 In addition, after you create or modify a sensitive data detection rule, DSC automatically reruns scan tasks.
-DSC charges you based on the size of scanned data.
-For more information, see [Pay-as-you-go](/intl.en-US/Pricing/Pay-as-you-go.md).

 ## View the details of scan tasks